 * This may not be the case in some townships which require shed permits for a small fee.
 Always check with your township before starting your project.

 Whether you need a guest room, additional living space, or just a getaway space, a finished shed house fits the bill perfectly.
 Rather than spending lots of money to add to your house (and dealing with any red tape your local municipality adds to the process), try a simple shed home.
+Read about how Deborah Whitlaw bought her dream cabin home.

 The idea of these portable buildings extends far beyond your immediate home needs.
 You can add affordable living space to your home if you are willing to stray a bit from the beaten path.